Lenovo launches smart TV in China

-BEIJING/HONG KONG (Reuters) - What a difference nearly 50 years makes.
+BEIJING/HONG KONG, May 8 (Reuters) - What a difference nearly 50 years makes.
 Although the exact origins are lost to time, it was around 1965 that the phrases “boob tube” and “idiot box” were coined to describe the small cathode-ray tube television and the content broadcast on it that many thought foolish.

 Fast-forward to 2012 and it’s the era of the “smart TV,” a slim and stylish - and large - LED flatscreen model connected to the Internet that allows viewers to download movies, play video games and Skype their relatives around the world.